South Dakota

 Who Must Comply

-The law applies to any "information holder," defined as any person or business that conducts business in South Dakota and owns or licenses computerized personal or protected information of South Dakota residents.
-This includes businesses headquartered outside the state if they hold data belonging to South Dakota residents.
+The law applies to any "information holder": any person or business that conducts business in South Dakota and owns or licenses computerized personal or protected information of South Dakota residents.
+Businesses headquartered outside the state must comply if they hold data belonging to South Dakota residents.

-Government agencies, nonprofits, healthcare providers, financial institutions, and educational organizations operating in South Dakota all fall under this requirement unless they are subject to stricter federal notification rules.
+Government agencies, nonprofits, healthcare providers, financial institutions, and educational organizations operating in South Dakota all fall under this requirement, unless they are subject to stricter federal notification rules.

 What Constitutes a Breach

-Under SDCL 22-40-19, a "breach of system security" is defined as the unauthorized acquisition of unencrypted computerized data, or encrypted computerized data along with the encryption key, that materially compromises the security, confidentiality, or integrity of personal or protected information maintained by the information holder.
+Under SDCL 22-40-19, a "breach of system security" is the unauthorized acquisition of unencrypted computerized data, or encrypted computerized data along with the encryption key, that materially compromises the security, confidentiality, or integrity of personal or protected information.
+A good-faith acquisition by an employee or agent does not constitute a breach, provided the information is not used improperly or further disclosed.

 Categories of Protected Data